timothymeyers/NoOpsAccelerator/src/bicep/platforms/lz-platform-scca-hub-1spoke/readme.md

-# NoOps Accelerator - Platforms - SCCA Compliant Hub - 1 Spoke
+# NoOps Accelerator - Platforms - SCCA Compliant Hub - 1 Spoke Landing Zone

 ## Overview

 This platform module deploys Hub 1 Spoke landing zone.
+This landing zone can be used in AKS workload deployments for example.
+This also can be used for other smaller networks that do not require a Identity or Shared Service Spoke.

 > NOTE: This is only the landing zone deployment.
 The workloads will be deployed with the enclave or can be deployed after the landing zone is created.